The CUNY Research Scholars Program at Queensborough Community College

 Student Eligibility

-Full-time associate degree students at any stage in their academic career can participate in research projects in the STEM and Social Science disciplines.
-Student researchers must have a minimum GPA of 2.7 and commit to being an active participant in the program for one full academic year.
+Full-time associate degree students at any stage in their academic career can participate in CRSP research projects.
+Student applicants must be currently registered QCC students, have a minimum GPA of 2.7, and commit to being an active on-campus participant in the program at QCC for one full academic year.
+Additionally, they should be available to attend on-campus workshops on Wednesdays during common hour.

 Student Support

-Students are awarded a $5,000 stipend (paid in installments), conduct 320-400 hours of faculty-mentored research, and participate in structured activities on campus, including sessions on laboratory safety, library research, public speaking, and poster preparation.
+Students are awarded funding of $5,000 (paid in installments), conduct 320-400 hours of faculty-mentored research, and participate in structured activities on campus.

 How to Apply